 Things to keep in mind about private accounts

 - Private posts you share to social networks may be visible to the public depending on your privacy settings for those networks.
 For example, a post you share to Twitter that was set to private on Instagram may be visible to the people who can see your Twitter posts.

 - Once you make your posts private, people will have to send you a follow request to see your posts, your followers list or your following list.

 - Follow requests appear in Activity, where you can approve or ignore them.

-- If someone was already following before you set your posts to private and you don't want them to see your posts, you can block them.
+- If someone was already following you before you set your posts to private and you don't want them to see your posts, you can block them.